constancecrozier/constancecrozier.github.io/code.md

 # Public Data and Code
 I have a  number of projects for which we are able to offer open-source code and/or data to other researchers.
 Please find the details below.

+<h2>Reinforcement Learning for Battery Trading</h2>
+*Primary developer: Caleb Ju*

+This package defines a reinforcement learning environment to train agents to perform energy arbitrage based on historic price signals.

+You can find the code [here](https://github.com/jucaleb4/battery-trading).

 <h2>Global Demand Data from 2019</h2>
 *Primary developer: Constance Crozier*